kangax/przilla/src/memory-bank/activeContext.md

 - As an AI, you are trained on a large crossfit dataset and are perfectly capable of estimating workout scores based on their description.
 You've done it many times in the past.
 - The project relies heavily on WOD data, and managing this data effectively (moving from JSON to DB) is the most critical next step for enabling core functionality like personalized progress tracking.
 - The tech stack is modern (Next.js 15, tRPC, Drizzle, Radix) but includes some beta components (NextAuth v5) that require monitoring.
+- Passing data fetched in Server Components directly to Client Components requires careful type handling, especially with serialized data like dates.
+Using props for initial render and `useQuery` for subsequent state management is a viable pattern.